gdlc/STAT_COMP/INCLASS/INCLASS_1.md

         y=[1,2,3]

 What class are x and y?
+Both of them are numeric vectors, what is the difference between them in their types?

  **2)** Multiply x and y using `x*y`, what are the dimensions and type of the resulting vector?